marcopennekamp/lore/spec/expressions.md

 ### Objects

-Lore supports **object instantiation**, i.e. the construction of an object value given a class constructor.
-The syntax is:
+Lore supports **object construction**, i.e. the instantiation of an object given a struct constructor and the required arguments.
+There are two possible syntax flavors:

 ```
 // Assuming another value b: B
-const a = A(b)        // Default constructor
+let a = A(b)        // Call syntax
+let a = A { b: b }  // Map syntax
-const a = A.fromB(b)  // Named constructor 'fromB'
+let a = A { b }     // Map syntax with shorthand
 ```

 ##### Equality and Order